bootrako/bootrako.github.io/content/blog/decouple_game_from_engine.md

 In an ideal world, all of the core logic for your game resides in a separate library that is completely decoupled from your game engine.
 Using a feature from the game engine would be *opting in* to coupling for that specific area of the game.

 For example, you could use the game engine simply as a hardware abstraction layer and rendering engine.
-Switching engines would only require converting the rendering parts to the new engine; the rest of the code would remain unchanged.
+Switching engines would only require converting the rendering parts to the new engine, leaving the rest of the code unchanged.

 Using this workflow, the game engine utilizes the game library as a plugin, with a thin layer on top acting as the glue between the engine and the library API.
 There are a couple of ways to interface between the engine and the game library: